btkarthick/python-shopping-cart/README.md

-# python-shopping-cart
+# Shopping Site Using Python Flask
-A shopping cart using python
+A shopping cart using python flask